JetBrains/sbt-idea-plugin/README.md

 ## Manual Installation (adding to an already existing sbt build)

-From version 1.0.0, this plugin is published for sbt 0.13 and 1.0
+From version 1.0.0, this plugin is published for sbt 0.13 and 1.0.
+From version 3.17.0, this plugin is published for sbt 1.0 only.

 * Insert into `project/plugins.sbt`: